jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 	If the linked image has more information that isn’t included in the link text, put it in the image’s alt text.

-*   **For complex images, provide a longer text alternative.**
+*   **Complex images also have longer text alternatives.**

 	Alt text may not be long enough to describe a complex image like an infographic or a flowchart.
-Use a longer text alternative to describe any meaningful information.
+In addition to the alt text, provide a longer text alternative to describe any meaningful information.

 For more detailed guidance, see [Requirements for providing text to act as an alternative for images](https://www.w3.org/TR/html51/semantics.html#alt).